This recipe for crispy, breaded, oven-baked tofu paneer is the best way to cook tofu nuggets in my opinion. So quick, so delicious!

 All too often, healthy eating is seen as deprivation.
 But to me, eating this way is a celebration of abundance.
 Of flavour.
 And it’s a way of honouring your body by feeding it the nutrient-dense foods it craves so you can feel really, really good.
 No dogma, no rules.
 Just eat lots of plants.

 I wanted to share this recipe with you because it’s one of my favourites.
-As a plant-based eater, tofu isn’t always a slam dunk with my kids.
-They crave foods that feel fun to eat – while I want them to be as healthy as they can be.
-So this crispy baked tofu ‘paneer’ is a versatile recipe that serves me in a few ways:
+As a plant-based eater, tofu isn’t always a slam dunk with my kids, and I get it – it isn’t always a slam dunk with adults, either.
+But this crispy baked tofu ‘paneer’ takes the guess work out of making tofu taste delicious.
+And it’s also super versatile:

-- It functions like a ‘veggie chicken strip’ protein main dish for kids (and their parents!)
+- The breaded tofu functions like a ‘veggie chicken strip’ protein main dish for kids (and their parents!)

-- It’s a great protein rich snack or appetizer
+- It’s a great protein rich vegan appetizer or snack

 - If you cut it into squares, it makes a great crispy sandwich/burger filling